 - Aggregation, or distribution switches: These switches are placed within an optional middle layer.
 Edge switches connect into these and they can send traffic from switch to switch or send it up to core switches.

-- Core switches: These network switches comprise the backbone of the network, connecting either aggregation or edge switches, connecting user or device edge networks to data center networks and, typically, connecting enterprise LANs to the routers that connect them to the internet.
+- Core switches: These network switches form the backbone of the network.
+Core switches connect either aggregation or edge switches, user or device edge networks to data center networks and enterprise LANs to routers.

 If a frame is forwarded to a MAC address unknown to the switch infrastructure, it is flooded to all ports in the switching domain.
 Broadcast and multicast frames are also flooded.
 This is known as BUM flooding -- broadcast, unknown unicast, and multicast flooding.
 This capability makes a switch a Layer 2 or data-link layer device in the Open Systems Interconnection (OSI) communications model.